qnx/Raspberry-Pi-Hardware-Component-Samples/led-strip-matrix/README.md

 ## Overview

-This section will contain several sample applications for driving LED strips and matrices using the RaspBerry PI's SPI0 device.
+This section contains several sample applications for driving LED strips and matrices using the RaspBerry PI's SPI0 interface.

 The sample applications use two or more of the following libraries: